Lagrange-Labs/docs/docs/zk-coprocessor/quickstart.md

 ## Next steps

 - Continue learning by going to the hello-world dapp tutorial
-- Join the Lagrange **Developer Community in Discord** where you can ask any questions about this tutorial in the channel
+- Join the Lagrange **Developer Community in [Discord](https://discord.com/invite/lagrange)** where you can ask any questions about this tutorial in the channel
-- Tag us on Twitter to help other devs building on Lagrange ZK Coprocessor or share your project.
+- Tag us on [X](https://x.com/lagrangedev) to help other devs building on Lagrange ZK Coprocessor or share your project.
 :::